 * stated during Branden’s April 2012 BayCHI talk at PARC

 VSee is designed to make getting work done easy.
-Google+ Hangouts, as its name suggests was designed for socializing and hanging out, not simple and fast work collaboration.
-While Google has been working hard to make it more business-y, simply adding the ability to bring up a Google Doc or being able to start a hangout from Gmail, doesn't make it a great business tool.
+Google+ Hangouts, as its name suggests was designed for socializing and hanging out, not simple, fast work collaboration.
+While Google has been working hard to make it more business-y, simply adding the ability to bring up a Google Doc or being able to start a hangout from Gmail, doesn’t make it a great business tool.
 Indeed, compared with VSee, the whole Hangouts experience is still rather clunky.
 For example:

 Furthermore, Google Hangouts has made several poor business design choices, including:

 - placing group video at the bottom of the screen so people are always looking down rather than “making eye contact” with group members

 - having a voice-activated main video window (This causes the video to constantly switch around during a group conversation.
 Moreover, when people are working, creating, and designing together, they are often more interested in seeing a decision-maker’s reactions as opposed to the speaker’s reactions.
 Google+ Hangouts shows you the wrong person in this case, thus eroding your ability to make good decisions.)